 Jackson Psychology Services is focused on providing high-quality psychological services.
-I offer specialist interventions/therapy to help improve emotional wellbeing and mental health.
-I hope to help you achieve your goals, improve your relationships and reduce distress.
+We offer specialist interventions/therapy to help improve emotional wellbeing and mental health.
+We hope to help you achieve your goals, improve your relationships and reduce distress.

 I am a warm, sensitive and personable Clinical Psychologist who has many years of experience working with people who have struggled with a range of difficulties.
 I am an experienced therapist and can use a range of therapy models to help you improve your emotional wellbeing, relationships and overall ability to function better.
 These include CBT, EMDR and a number of other therapies, which we can discuss more when we meet.